 After you finish reading a book it’s best to share what you have learned.
 This is a great way to improve comprehension of a subject.
 It forces you to remember the material because in order to tell someone what you have learned you must process it again.

 Now, I don’t recommend this if you have borrowed a library copy, you will pay dearly (note to self, don’t hand in school assignments completed in a library book) but, if you own the book, you should make a mess of it.
 Highlight it, dog-ear it, underline the important parts.
 The act of acting on a part of the book you just read will help you remember and retain the information.
 This tip is quite useful for visual learners, however, it takes a bit more time and care to highlight only the important parts.

 Take a break

 As much as I like to read, it’s important to take a break from time to time.
-Your eyes will get tired or you mind will wonder.
+Your eyes will get tired or your mind will wander.
 Neither of these things is good for speed reading or comprehension.
-So, if you have an exam or book club event where you need to be finished at a certain time, I suggest you get started early as possible.
+So, if you have an exam or book club event where you need to be finished at a certain time, I suggest you get started as early as possible.

 Now, speaking of taking a break, that’s it for today.

 What reading tips do you have?
 Share with me on Twitter @trebrandjordan